about

 When I was 13 I worked at a local bicycle shop, The Off Ramp.
 Looking back, it’s amazing they hired an eighth grader!
 I received a work permit from my middle school and worked every weekend.

-As a die hard mountain biker I was mostly interested in the employee discount, but the work experience ended up teaching me valuable lessons about the importance of earning money and listening to your customers.
+As a die hard mountain biker I was mostly interested in the employee discount, but the work experience taught me valuable lessons, such as the importance of listening to your customers and earning money.

 What was your first job in finance?

 Years later I learned there are financial planners who are fiduciaries, meaning they are legally bound to do what is in the best interest of their clients without selling commission-based products.
-After discovering the “good” side of the industry, I knew it was what I wanted to do.
+After discovering the “good” side of the industry, I knew it was where I wanted to be.